ATF Form 4 Transfer Guide

 Agree on Terms

-- Use StampSwap messaging to negotiate and keep a written record of the agreed terms
+- Use StampSwap messaging to keep a written record

 - Discuss who covers shipping if applicable